lockss/lockss-rtd-manual/docs/troubleshooting/xfs.rst

          findmnt --target /var/lib/rancher

-      The output should be similar to the following (some parameters may be different):
+      The output should look similar to the following (some parameters may be different):

       .. code-block:: text